ubiai-incorporated/ubiai_courses/Lesson_1_Getting_Started_with_LLMs/1_intro_to_LLMs/Large_Language_Models_Architecture/README.md

-# Large Language Models Architecture
+# 2.Large Language Models Architecture

 ## How Do LLMs Actually Work?
 Understanding Their Architecture